International Law (ITGL)

 ITGL 0357.
 International Taxation.
 (2 to 4 Credits)

-This course is a comprehensive study of the U.S. international tax rules that apply to foreign persons investing and engaging in business in the U.S. and U.S. corporations investing and engaging in business abroad.
-The “inbound” portion focuses on how the U.S. taxes foreign persons on their U.S. passive income, business income, and income from the sale of real property.
-The “outbound” portion focuses on the U.S. foreign tax credit rules, the U.S. anti-deferral regimes, and some aspects of the U.S. transfer pricing regime.
-We also examine important recent developments, such as corporate inversions and the rise of “stateless income.”
-The application of income tax treaties is an integral part of the course.
+This four credit course is a comprehensive study of the U.S. international tax rules that apply to foreign persons investing and engaging in business in the U.S. and U.S. corporations investing and engaging in business abroad.
+The "inbound" portion focuses on how the U.S. taxes foreign persons on their U.S. passive income, business income, and income from the sale of real property.
+The "outbound" portion focuses on the U.S. foreign tax credit rules, the U.S. anti-deferral regimes, and some aspects of the U.S. transfer pricing regime.
+The examination of tax treaties is an important part of the course.
+We will also discuss recent developments in international tax, such as the global tax deal.
+Evaluation will be by an in-class examination.

 Attributes: BFE, ICE, JD, LAWB, LAWI, LLM.